Post-adoption requirements and care

 Confinement structures

 A simple extra-large dog crate or large exercise pen covered with mesh wire will work well as a confinement structure if you do not have alternative options.
-If you choose to use a crate, a portion of it should be covered with a towel or a sheet so the cat feels more protected.
+If you choose to use a crate, a portion of it should be covered with a towel or a sheet so the cats feels more protected.

 The confinement area must include: